This page provides an introduction to and general information about Racing in the RFYC.

 All club racing is run under a handicap system but Dragons, H-boats and 707s make up the majority of keelboat entries and enjoy unofficial competition amongst themselves.
 There are many advantages to one-design racing and new members who wish to race are encouraged to consider one of these classes.
 Results are analysed in two separate groups, based on handicap and there is a de facto split between the keelboats and cruisers.

 We maintain and lay our own race marks.
 In Mid-Firth there is a ** mark circle (by which name this group is commonly known) of 1NM radius around a central mark, facilitating satisfactory windward – leeward or triangular courses of varying distances in most wind directions.
 Nearer to shore and therefore used for evening racing (and sometimes in brisker conditions) we have **marks in Wardie Bay.
 There is a large selection of pre-set courses, allowing the Race Officer to choose a course for most wind directions and strengths.
-Windward – leeward courses “around the cans” do not always suit the cruisers and we are hoping to introduce some alternative courses for cruisers in 2016.
+Windward – leeward courses “around the cans” do not always suit the cruisers and we are hoping to introduce some alternative courses for cruisers.
 Also of interest to the cruisers are the longer Passage Races, held jointly with our Granton neighbours, Forth Corinthian Yacht Club (FCYC).

 All racing is run from our own committee boat, Royal Forth, and the race management team (Race Officer, Assistant Race Officer and driver) for each race is drawn from the membership.
 All members who race are expected to contribute to the race duty rota but the significant contributions from other club members is acknowledged.